 Leave Features checked if users need to see the features in a work area when a map is first downloaded in addition to new and updated features after syncing.
 This option results in slower performance and increased storage usage for the initial download and subsequent sync operations, but it delivers all the features in a work area.

-If users do not need to see existing features when they first download a map or update features they are not working with when they sync, uncheck this option.
+If users don't need to see existing features when they first download a map or update features they are not working with when they sync, uncheck this option.
 This decreases the amount of data transferred.
 New features are always uploaded during sync.

 Leave Attachments checked if users need to see them.
 This increases the size of the data you retrieve with the initial download and synchronizes with the server.

-Uncheck Attachments if users do not need to see these to complete their work.
+Uncheck Attachments if users don't need to see these to complete their work.
 Attachments will not be downloaded, which decreases storage on your mobile device and decreases the time it takes to download and sync.
 New attachments are always uploaded during sync.

 If one or more of your layers is from ArcGIS Server 10.3.1 or earlier, you can't exclude attachments for editable layers.